 Coding is the last step in writing a program.
-First comes deciding what the program should do and how it should do it.
-The best way to think about those steps is with mathematics.
-But programmers can’t use the simple math they need, and mathematicians don’t teach them how.
+First, one decides what the program should do and how it should do it.
+The best way to work through subsequent steps is with mathematics.
+But programmers can’t use the simple math they need and mathematicians don’t teach them.